geokit/geokit/README.markdown

 ### "regular" address geocoders
 * Yahoo BOSS - requires an API key.
-* Geocoder.us - may require authentication if performing more than the free request limit.
 * Geocoder.ca - for Canada; may require authentication as well.
 * Geonames - a free geocoder
 * Bing